 About the Contest

-The CrossLites Scholarship Contest is open to High School, College, and Graduate School students.
+The CrossLites Scholarship Contest is open to High School, College, and Graduate School students of American Educational Institutions.
 As an applicant you will write a reflective essay (400-600 words) based on one of Dr. Parker’s quotes or messages.
 Applicants will be competing against students of their level.
 You may enter only one essay per application a year, into the contest.

 How Does A Student Like You Win?